 Pulsed Laser Energy Meters

-- Various Heads allow measurement of laser pulse energy from 50pJ to 10J
+- Various Heads measure laser pulse energy from 50pJ to 10J

 - Heads for 0.25-1.1µm (silicon), 0.8-1.8µm (GaInAs) and 1-30µm (pyroelectric)

-- Integrating Sphere optics allows a wide range of beam angles and positions
+- Integrating Sphere diffusion accepts a wide range of beam angles and positions

 Any of the Heads can be used with the battery powered Acquisition Unit (Model 40) to display the energy reading.